andrelkj/GravidadeZero/README.md

 **Important**
 <p>One important thing to remember is that as actions will be defined inside a different file you need to add this as a Resource inside the Test case file and inside the Base file as well in order to integrate all the information.</p>

 ## Factories

 Factories are used to avoid the need of entering all testing set of information individually for each element.
-It works by defining a factory (factory_user) and then defining all arguments (test dough) inside a varible (user) which will be returned as response. **For example:**
+It works by defining a factory (factory_user) and then defining all arguments (test dough) inside a varible (user) which will be returned as response. **For example:** [Users factory](resources/factories/Users.py)

 ```
 # Defining test dough